 So how did ABC get its unique physical attributes?
 The plant barely resembles the common cannabis varieties, with one exception, a pure sativa variety known as ‘Dr Grinspoon’.
-This strain is bred by Barney’s Farm in Amsterdam, and bears a striking resemblance to ABC, in both general characteristics and flavour profile.
+This strain is bred by Barney’s Farm in Amsterdam, and bears a resemblance to ABC, in both general characteristics and flavour profile.

 With all of the background information out of the way, what exactly is ABC?

 ABC’s most notable features are its oddly shaped leaves resembling hops (Humulus Lupulus), a close relative of Cannabis.
 It has an unremarkable THC content, at around 5%.
 Analytics conducted on a hybrid (of a THCA+) plant by Medicinal Genomics showed relatively high level of terpenes Myrcene, Limonene and surprisingly high levels of Terpinolene.
 It’s flavour profile is described as peppery and reminiscent of a strong Sativa, with a strong lime aroma and earthy accents.

 Nevertheless, you’ll be quick to point out that a 5% THC content is laughable compared to today’s high potency strains; however, remember that the strains we enjoy today have been selectively and scientifically bred to exhibit such traits over many generations.